suaybarslan/founsure/README.md

 - [x] FounsureEnc: This function takes a file and produces multiple segments of data.
 The file itself does not appear in any of these segments.
 - [x] FounsureDec: This function assumes  a ./Coding directory and a subset of encoded file segments to be available and decodes and re-generates the original file.
+- [x] FounsureRep: Repair engine that also requires a Coding directory with enough number of files and ** fixes/repairs one or more data chunks should they have been erased, corrupted or flagged as unavailable.
+** generates extra coding chunks should a code update has been requested.
+System update is triggered if data reliability is decreased/degraded over time or increased due to equipment replacements.
 - [x] DiskSim: This utility function can be used to find fault tolerance of Founsure in terms of the number of failed disks that can be tolerated.
 This function is of great value to map founsure parameters such as k, n to number of disks and numer of tolerable disk failures and provide a way to understand fault tolerance numbers as in MDS codes (such as Jerasure or Intel's ISA libraries which are based on RS code implementions).

 # Installation